mhxbe/react-starter/README.md

 [Jest](https://jestjs.io/) is a JavaScript Testing Framework with a focus on simplicity.
 It's configured in [jest.config.ts](jest.config.ts).

+`babel-jest` is automatically installed when installing Jest and will automatically transform files because a [babel configuration](babel.config.json) exists in this project.

 [React Testing Library](https://testing-library.com/react) is a very light-weight solution for testing React components.
 It provides light utility functions on top of react-dom and react-dom/test-utils, in a way that encourages better testing practices.

 ### Linting